 - An inevitable miscarriage is where there has been bleeding and the cervix has opened in preparation for miscarriage.

 - An incomplete miscarriage is when some of the pregnancy tissue has been passed and some remains in the uterus

 - A complete miscarriage is when all the pregnancy tissue has been passed.

 - A missed abortion is where the baby has died in the womb but there is no miscarriage.

 - A blighted ovum is where an empty pregnancy (gestational) sac seen on ultrasound scan.

-Recurrent miscarriage or habitual pregnancy loss is defined as three or more consecutive, spontaneous first trimester pregnancy losses.
-When woman has recurrent miscarriages of unknown cause the term idiopathic recurrent miscarriage is used.
+Recurrent miscarriage or habitual pregnancy loss is defined as three or more consecutive, spontaneous first-trimester pregnancy losses.
+When a woman has recurrent miscarriages of unknown cause the term idiopathic recurrent miscarriage is used.

 Incidence of miscarriage

 It is generally considered at least 20% of pregnancies end in miscarriage.
 The incidence is more as there are times a woman has a funny late period though without a positive pregnancy test it was not confirmed as due to miscarriage.